 - If you're having a hard time reaching the dirt in the small cracks, use an old toothbrush, or a new one—they're cheap enough and if you go to the dentist regularly like me you probably have a bunch of extras laying around.
 Use it to move the dust and dirt out of the cracks while vacuuming it up at the same time.

 - I don't recommend using anything to make your dash shiny.
 It will usually attract even more dust and will cause a glare on the windshield on sunny days.
 Most of those products will have a water base, and in cold climates, the water will cause cracks because it freezes and expands.

 - I recommend using a window cleaner on all interior parts to help attract the dust.
 You can also use the window cleaner on the plastic instrument panels.
 Be careful when cleaning your dash so you don't hit any buttons that change preset settings on your instruments.

 - The carpet.
 Remove the floor mats and vacuum the carpet, vacuum under the seats and between the console and the seats—be sure to vacuum all of the French fries and coins that fall in between the seats while you were on your road trip.
 If you collect the coins before vacuuming, you might just have enough for a coffee.
 Vacuum your seats and pull the material apart between the seat bolsters and the cushions.
 Recline the seats and vacuum between the upper seat and the lower seat.

 - Door jams.
-Clean the door jams and the jam on the doors.
-This is one of the most overlooked places and it really make a huge difference.
+Clean the door jambs and the jamb on the doors.
+This is one of the most overlooked places and it really makes a huge difference.
 Just use some window cleaner or degreaser and wipe out the door jams.
-Sometimes there is grease in the jam area because of the hinges and door check, so just use a degreaser to remove any petroleum based substances.
+Sometimes there is grease in the jam area because of the hinges and door check, so just use a degreaser to remove any petroleum-based substances.
 Sometimes just using window cleaner is enough.